 As you have probably heard already - our theme for the week is “follow the nudge”.
 The nudge - the tap - the still small voice of God.
 I’ve felt it in a word, in an idea, in a thought.

-A word - Lord.
 Lord, Lord.
 As I meditated on the word, God gave me a verse to go with it.
 “Why do you call me Lord, Lord and do not do what I say?
 I will show you what he is like who comes to me an hears my words and puts them into practice.
 He is like a man building a house who dug down deep and laid a foundation on a rock….” (see Luke 6:46-49)

-An idea - Sing.
 As I was washing windows in the house where we were working, I realized that it was quiet.
 At home I’d have music playing.
 I felt nudged to sing.
 I sang.
 The singing has opened doors to precious relationships with the women.
 I speak very little Spanish, and they no English, but we can sing to each other, hug, and pray.
 It has opened doors to friendships here that I could have never dreamed of.
 When I sang at first, I had no idea of the significance of the song…

-A thought - Go.
 Yesterday, at the home where we were working, there were 4 women in pink - Moms in Touch.
 They were on their way over to the church and I decided to go with them.
 As I’m walking over to the church, I was talking to the coordinator - Diana De Fouler - in English!
 They had come for the morning to give a seminar to the women of the community and church of how to pray for their kids, their schools, and their teachers.

 I know that you are praying for us.
 God is doing great things with the people of Panama and our children.
 Keep following the nudge in the states and we will keep following the nudge here.